Rocket VB is a breakout strategy with clear rules and strict risk control. It could be a valuable addition to your portfolio.

 Tested index: S&P500

-In this variant, 100% of the current capital was used in the strategy, which means that the value of the position changed proportionally to the account balance.
+In this variant, 100% of the current capital was used in the strategy, meaning the position value changed in proportion to the account balance.

 The equity chart for this test vs. the benchmark (SPY) looks as follows.